-Market participants are subject to a number of public service obligations.
-All obligations imposed in the public interest must be clear, enforceable, auditable, transparent and must ensure equal access for electricity companies to end customers in their specified territory.
-Public service obligations include, in particular: universal service, obligation to provide access and connection to the system, supply of electricity by the supplier of last resort, electricity supply at reasonable, easily and clearly comparable, transparent and non-discriminatory prices, quality and price of electricity (household and small businesses), the obligation to increase energy efficiency, simple change of supplier, environmental protection and the introduction of metering systems.
-Within the universal service, the supplier of electricity for households must supply electricity, in which the supply also includes the distribution of electricity and takeover of liability for the deviation.
+Within the universal service, the supplier of electricity for households must provide electricity in which the supply includes the distribution of electricity and takeover of liability for deviation.
 Customers are entitled to connect to the system and have the right of access, transmission, distribution and supply of electricity.
 The Energy Act also regulates a state of emergency (a sudden shortage or threatened shortage of electricity, or interruption of its supply).
-If the state of emergency is declared by SEPS, market participants are required to participate in the removal of the causes and consequences of emergency and restoration of the electricity supply.
+If the state of emergency is declared by SEPS, market participants are required to participate in the removal of the cause and consequences of emergency and restoration of the electricity supply.
 Until the state of emergency is revoked, the right to claim damages for lost profits or for the implementation of restrictive measures is excluded.
 Suppliers of last resort are obliged to supply electricity to eligible customers, whose former suppliers terminated their activities, upon notification by the DSO for a maximum of three months.
 The RONI regulates prices of such supply.